Laura: First question; what is your name?

 Father: Yeah.
 Consumers was hiring people with disabilities.
 And I said; ‘I got a disability’.
 She said; ‘No, we want somebody in a wheelchair’.

-Laura: Ugh.
-Yeah.
-Like, I'm not disabled enough for you, great.
+Laura: Ugh, like, I'm not disabled enough for you, great.

-Father: They wanted, they wanted people to see immediately.
+Father: They wanted, they wanted people to see it immediately.

 Laura: Yeah.
 It was more the optics.
-Wait, who's Consumers?
+Wait, who is Consumers?

 Father: Gas electrics.